defifuture/erc20-batched-meta-transactions/README.md

 ### How the system works

 A user sends a meta transaction to a relayer (through the relayer's web app, for example).
-The relayer waits for multiple meta transactions to arrive until the meta tx fees (paid in tokens) cover the cost of the on-chain gas fee (plus some margin that the relayer wants to earn).
+The relayer waits for multiple meta transactions to arrive until the meta transaction fees (paid in tokens) cover the cost of the on-chain gas fee (plus some margin that the relayer wants to earn).

 Then the relayer relays a batch of meta transactions using one on-chain transaction to the token contract (triggering the `processMetaBatch()` function).